open-telemetry/opentelemetry-dotnet-instrumentation/docs/developing.md

 - cmake, make, gcc, clang, clang++

-On macOS it should be enought to run:
+On macOS it should be enough to run:

 ```sh
 xcode-select --install